mantree/mastodonc.github.com/_posts/2016-08-03-better-topic-detection-in-text-with-lda2vec.md

 This is a research project – exceptionally, it has really decent open source code in Python which is rare for research papers (props to Chris Moody).
 The technique looks promising, and intuitively makes sense, and the results look exciting.

-Running time: on a high-spec laptop it takes multiple-days-scale scale durations to run the bulletin board example (11312 documents, 3.4GB, 20 topics) – this may be shorter when using the CUDA optimizations he uses.
+Running time: on a high-spec laptop it takes multiple-days-scale scale durations to run the bulletin board example (11312 documents, 3.4GB, 20 topics) – this may be shorter when using the CUDA optimizations he uses and there's definitely room to parallellize the calculations to obtain better running times.

 In short, this is definitely one to watch.